 Bacon.
-You know it’s not good for you, but there it is, calling to you on the restaurant menu, or sizzling on your mom’s stovetop, or tempting you in all its fatty goodness from the ever-expanding bacon section of your supermarket.
+It’s there calling to you on the restaurant menu, or sizzling on the stovetop, or tempting you in all its fatty goodness from the ever-expanding bacon section of your supermarket.

-Let’s review the basics.
-Bacon is bad for you because it’s high in sodium, high in fat, and the serving sizes are so small that there’s very little nutritional benefit to offset the risks.
-And if you aren’t eating small servings…you’re getting even more sodium and fat.
+Bacon is high in sodium, high in total fat and saturated fat, and the serving sizes are so small that there’s very little nutritional benefit.
+And if you aren’t eating small servings you’re getting even more sodium and fat.

-High sodium is a risk factor for high blood pressure, and the highly processed saturated fat might clog your arteries and cause heart problems, in addition to causing weight gain.
+High sodium is a risk factor for high blood pressure.
+And, the highly processed saturated fat might clog your arteries and cause heart problems, in addition to causing weight gain.
 So, how does cured vs. uncured bacon make a difference regarding your health?

 Curing is a process used to preserve food.
 It also adds flavor.
 You can cure foods yourself with smoke, or by packing them with salt.
 A combination of salt, sugar, and other flavors tastes better, though.

 Cured bacon is preserved with a commercial preparation of salt and sodium nitrites.
-Nitrites are additives that are responsible for giving bacon its pink color, among many other things.
+Nitrites are additives responsible for giving bacon its pink color, among many other things.

-There are two methods of curing — pumping and dry-curing.
-The concentration of nitrites cannot exceed 200 parts per million (ppm) in dry-cured bacon and 120 ppm in pumped bacon, according to the U.S. Food Safety and Inspection Service (FSIS).
+There are two methods of curing: pumping and dry-curing.
+The concentration of nitrites cannot exceed 200 parts per million (ppm) in dry-cured bacon, and 120 ppm in pumped bacon, according to the Food Safety and Inspection Service (FSIS).

-Along with making bacon pink, nitrites maintain bacon’s flavor, prevent “off” odors, and delay the growth of the bacteria that cause botulism — that’s a pretty good reason to preserve meats with nitrites.
+Along with making bacon pink, nitrites maintain bacon’s flavor, prevent off odors, and delay the growth of the bacteria that cause botulism.

 Enjoy it in very moderate portions, and keep your diet filled with healthy vegetables, fruits, and whole grains.